lliu1871/betnet/README.md

 # Bayesian Estimation of Transmission NETworks (betnet)
 A Julia package designed for implementing a Bayesian model to reconstruct transmission networks in infectious diseases.

+## Installation
+### Local installation
+1: Download the package from GitHub
+2: To add the local library betnet, run "] add path-to-betnet" in Julia

+### Global installation
+In the package mode, run "add betnet" to add the package in Julia

 ## How to run the program

-step1: Download the package from GitHub

-step2: To add the local library betnet, run "] add path-to-betnet" in Julia

-step3: To analyze a real dataset, run the following code

-The input datasets time_real_data.csv (temporal data) and SNP_real_data.csv (SNP distances) are available in the folder "test"
+The input datasets time_real_data.csv (temporal data) and SNP_real_data.csv (SNP distances) are available in the folder "test".
+To analyze a real dataset, run the following code

+    using betnet
+    using DataFrames
+    using CSV

     testDDD = Array(DataFrame(CSV.File("time_real_data.csv")))
     testDD = testDDD[:,3:5]
     testD = zeros(Float64,length(testDDD[:,1]),3)